geeksLabTech/kade-drive/README.md

-Distributed file system based on <https://github.com/bmuller/kademlia>
+Distributed file system based on <https://github.com/bmuller/kademlia> for the final project of distributed systems

 ## Basic Usage